3 min read

 And now Hulk Hogan.

-To this day, my daughter and I will square off over nothing and growl, “LEMME TELL YOU SOMETHIN’, BROTHER!”
+To this day, my daughter and I will square off over absolutely nothing and growl, “LEMME TELL YOU SOMETHIN’, BROTHER!”

-I write about pop culture because, yes, it entertains and distracts us, but also because these people are among so many who literally shaped the soundtracks and cinematic memories of our most formative years.
+I write about pop culture because, yes, it entertains and distracts us, but also because these icons are among so many who literally shaped the soundtracks and cinematic memories of our most formative years.

 And now, one by one, they’re disappearing.